Digital Parenting

 • Screen time within 1 hour of bedtime (blue light disrupts sleep)

-• Multiple apps at once — choose 2-3 core apps and stick with them
+• Installing too many apps at once — choose 2-3 core apps and stick with them

-For a deeper dive into managing your child's digital life, read our screen time guidelines for Singapore kids.
+For more on managing your child's digital life, read our screen time guidelines for Singapore kids.

 Our Top 3 Picks

 1. QuizKin — free, Singapore-relevant, covers multiple subjects 2.
-Khan Academy Kids — free, comprehensive, excellent quality 3.
-One Chinese app (Maomi Stars or Luka Reading) — for bilingual support
+Khan Academy Kids — free, comprehensive, genuinely excellent 3.
+One Chinese app (Maomi Stars or Luka Reading) — because bilingual support

-These three, combined with physical books, outdoor play, and real-world exploration, provide a strong foundation for preschool learning.
+These three, combined with physical books, outdoor play, and real-world exploration, provide a strong foundation for preschool learning without breaking the bank or your screen time rules.

 For deals on educational resources, books, and family activities in Singapore, check WhyNotDeals.